krzygorz/VerilogTea/README.md

 readable while still giving an overview of how the code will be synthesized.
 Also, the `swapbytes` parameter is set to 0 to simplify the diagram.

-To re-generate it, run `yosys show.ys`.
+To re-generate the diagram, run `yosys show.ys`.

 ![auto-generated circuit diagram](diagram.svg)